rasben/D7-rasben-bare/readme.md

 `drush si`

-(Obviously you need to edit the setting files to match your sites name instead of D7_rasben-bare)
+(Obviously you need to edit the setting files and Drush parameters to match your sites name instead of D7_rasben-bare / Site-install)

 To download all the contrib modules and themes, run this command: